 Yet there is still reason to point a finger at influential Gospel Music artists.

-BET recently announced it would no longer air its popular, Celebration of Gospel.
-But this is not a sign of persecution.
+When BET announced it would no longer air its popular, Celebration of Gospel, it was not an act of religious persecution.
 It is the world’s platform.
 Let them do with it what they choose.

 The gospel has a platform.
 It is called the church.
 But many Gospel artists really don’t desire the validation of the church.
 They want the approval of the world, evidenced by a show where R&B singers who have no public or clear commitment to Christ sing duets with Gospel artists.